 - FREE and personalized product walkthroughs for an effective understanding of the ecosystem.

-- FREE product training for effective product usage such as clean and robust data feed by your sales team.
+- Product training for effective product usage such as clean and robust data feed by your sales team.

-- FREE strategic support for continued guidance can help your sales team adopt industry best practices to derive maximum benefit from your CRM investment.
+- FREE strategic support for continued guidance can help your sales team adopt industry best practices.
+This can derive maximum benefit from your CRM investment.

 - In-app sales motivation to help your sales team keep sales engagement high and inculcate healthy product usage habits.

-- FREE in-app technical support for quick tickets creation and problem-solving.
+- FREE in-app technical support for quick ticket creation and problem-solving.

 - A collaboration stack with unlimited user access to leverage the collective knowledge that resides within your organization and all your external stakeholders like consultants, vendors, and partners.

 - New product updates like Artificial Intelligence to help your business scale with appropriate technology to match business requirements.
-The AI Engine will provide your sales team with intelligence around your data and timely insights to help make the right decisions.
+The AI Engine will provide your sales team with intelligence around your data.
+Hence, you will get timely insights to help make the right decisions.

 In essence, successful CRM adoption and long-term returns on such investments will continue to be a challenge for most organizations.
 Growing Businesses must recognize that, unlike enterprises, they require a comprehensive support system to enable successful CRM adoption and drive adoption success.

 Choosing an easy-to-use CRM software can make or break your growth journey!

 With Kylas Growth Engine, your Growing Business gets the right blend of product, support, and expertise to propel your overall growth strategy and solve all your CRM adoption challenges.

 We would love to hear what you think of our views on CRM adoption.
-Please do drop us a line below or subscribe to our newsletter if you would like to get such articles more often!
+Please comment below or subscribe to our newsletter if you would like to get such articles more often!